 Staying in town for Spring Break?
-This is your big chance to do the touristy stuff you never do, and take the kids to places a little bit too special for an average day out.
-We’ve got ideas for fun family day trips, or if you want to get next-level, combine any of these with a couple nights at a hotel for the ultimate staycation experience.
+This is your big chance to do the touristy stuff you never do or go places a little bit too special for an ordinary day out.
+If you want to level up, combine any of these ideas with a hotel stay for the ultimate Dallas staycation experience.

 Destination: DOWNTOWN DALLAS